pvmtriet232/snippetbox2/README.md

-This is a golang web server project.
+This is a snippets saving service project